bcgov/gwa/README.md

-├── redis-StatefulSet.yaml                - Deployment of redis as kubernetes statefulset with persistent volume ├── redis-persistent-StatefulSet.yaml     - Deployment of redis as kubernetes statefulset with persistent volume ├── kong-k8s-noplugins.yaml               - Deployment of standard kong as kubernetes replicaSet └── kong-custom-ReplicaSet.yaml           - Deployment of custom kong as kubernetes replicaSet
+├── redis-StatefulSet.yaml                - Deployment of redis as kubernetes statefulset with persistent volume ├── redis-persistent-StatefulSet.yaml     - Deployment of redis as kubernetes statefulset with persistent volume ├── kong-k8s-noplugins.yaml               - Deployment of standard kong as kubernetes replicaSet └── kong-custom-ReplicaSet.yaml           - Deployment of custom plugin with kong as kubernetes replicaSet
 ```

 ## Main